unvt/charites/README.md

 # Charites

-Allows to edit a Mapbox GL JS based styles with YAML format.
+Allows to edit your style.json for Mapbox GL JS with YAML syntax.

 Demo: https://github.com/miya0001/style-template